obsidianart/gallery/README.md

 ### DELETE /api/delete/:id
 - the file is removed from the list
-- the endpoint is idempotent (it always return 200 unless an error occurs)
+- the endpoint is idempotent (it always return 200 unless an error occurs).
+If the file doesn't exist the operation is considered succesful

 ```
   DELETE /api/delete/1